-The province-wide Long-Term Care Initiative delivered by the Divisions of Family Practice aims to decrease unscheduled visits to the ER from long-term care homes in all 10 communities in FH.
-When possible, FH Long-Term Care Services collaborates with each Division to develop and implement quality improvement projects to reduce such visits
+The province-wide Long-Term Care Initiative delivered by the Divisions of Family Practice aims to decrease unscheduled visits to the ER from long-term care homes.
+When possible, FH Long-Term Care Services collaborates with each Division to develop and implement quality improvement projects to reduce such visits.